Warehouse 13: Production

 The network, then named SciFi, originally ordered a two-hour pilot episode written by Farscape creator Rockne S. O'Bannon, Battlestar Galactica co-Executive Producer Jane Espenson, and D. Brent Mote.
 Jace Alexander eventually directed a revised version written by Espenson, Mote, and Blade: The Series executive producer David Simkins.
 SciFi ordered an additional nine episodes on September 19, 2008.
 The series premiered in the U.S. on July 7, 2009 concurrent with the name-change to Syfy.
-Executive Producer Jack Kenny, Creator "Book of Daniel","Titus", took over showrunning duties beginning with Episode 2, and continued to run the series for its duration of 63 episodes.
+Executive Producer Jack Kenny took over showrunning duties beginning with Episode 2, and continued to run the series until its conclusion.
 The series was filmed in and around Toronto, Ontario.

 Crossovers

 Character crossovers

 Warehouse 13 was part of Syfy's developing shared fictional universe, with several characters crossing over between series: